-General Learning Goal: The student will safely and effectively utilize and fire a weapon
+General Learning Goal: The student will safely and effectively utilize and fire a weapon under dim light conditions.

-- 1. The student will demonstrate techniques and tactics utilized in dim light shooting including but not limited to:
+- 1. The student will demonstrate techniques and tactics utilized in dim light shooting including, but not limited to:

 - a.
-Non-flashlight techniques
+Shooting without a flashlight

 - b.
 Flashlight techniques

 - c.
-Cover/movement
+Cover/concealment

 - d.
+Movement

+- e.
 Reloading

+- f.
+Malfunction clearances

+- g.
+Target indicators